surajcdry/code2give/README.md

 ---

+## Deployment

+This project is deployed and live on Vercel: [Lemonaid live site](https://lemonaid-nine.vercel.app/).

+---

 ## Acknowledgements

-Built for the **Morgan Stanley Code to Give Hackathon** in partnership with [Lemontree](https://www.lemontree.org), a nonprofit dedicated to connecting communities with local food resources across New York City.
+Built for the **Morgan Stanley Code to Give Hackathon** in partnership with [Lemontree](https://www.foodhelpline.org/), a nonprofit dedicated to connecting communities with local food resources across New York City.